The three parts of most Critical Reasoning arguments: Premise(s) + Assumption(s) = Conclusion

 Ladder of Difficulty

 GMAT questions will adapt to your performance.
 Although it is tempting to assume questions will get easier or harder depending on your performance, this isn’t always the case.
-Try to be careful using this approach unless you are a very poor or very high student.
+Try to be careful using this approach unless you are a very low or very high level student.

 Our Critical Reasoning course is organized by the major question types.
 We’ve broken them down into four major question categories: